thorstenja/hello-world/index.md

 Some regular text to see what it looks like

-Edit according to issue #2
+Edit according to issue #2 exactly